Mental Health Facilities Oakland, CA

 Crisis Support Services Of Alameda County

-Crisis Support Services Of Alameda County is a mental health treatment center in Oakland, CA, located at 6117 Martin Luther King Jr Way, 94609 zip code area.
+Crisis Support Services Of Alameda County is a mental health facility in Oakland, CA, located at 6117 Martin Luther King Jr Way, in the 94609 zip code.
 Crisis Support Services Of Alameda County provides telemedicine/telehealth and outpatient treatment.
-Crisis Support Services Of Alameda County offers individual psychotherapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Crisis Support Services Of Alameda County provides cognitive behavioral therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
 Crisis Support Services Of Alameda County also supports seniors or older adults.
-Additional services at Crisis Support Services Of Alameda County consist of suicide prevention services and family psychoeducation.
+Some other services available at Crisis Support Services Of Alameda County include family psychoeducation and suicide prevention services.

 Alameda Family Services - 1.3 miles from Oakland, CA